Timema: Cryptic coloration and camouflage

 Timema walking sticks are night-feeders who spend daytime resting on the leaves or bark of the plants they feed on.
 Timema colors (primarily green, gray, or brown) and patterns (which may be stripes, scales, or dots) match their typical background, a form of crypsis.

 In 2008, researchers studying the presence or absence of a dorsal stripe suggested that it has independently evolved several times in Timema species and is an adaptation for crypsis on needle-like leaves.
 All of the eight Timema species with a dorsal stripe have at least one host plant with needle-like foliage.
 Of the thirteen unstriped species, seven feed only on broadleaf plants.
 Four (T. ritense, T. podura, T. genevievae, and T. coffmani) rest during the day on the host plant's trunk rather than its leaves and have bodies that are brown, gray, or tan.
 Only two species (T. nakipa and T. boharti) have green unstriped morphs that feed on needle-like foliage; both are generalist feeders that also feed on broadleaf hosts.

-The species Timema cristinae exhibits both striped and unstriped populations depending on the host plant, a form of polymorphism that clearly illustrates the camouflage function of the stripe.
+The species Timema cristinae exhibit striped, unstriped, and melanistic coloration depending on the host plant, a form of polymorphism that clearly illustrates the camouflage function of the stripe.
+In 2020 it was discovered that mutation in the genes underlying coloration is still occurring, and so further color morphs are still evolving and the color morph most common to each species is still in flux.
+Research from 2018 suggests that the different body colors come in predictable "waves" where the rarest color morph in a population is selected for until it is common and vice versa.
+This may be due to differences in heat tolerance and/or predator search image preferences between the color morphs, but the exact cause is still unknown.

 The earliest ancestors of this species were generalists that fed on plants belonging to both the genera Adenostoma and Ceanothus.
 They eventually diverged into two distinct ecotypes with a more specialist host plant preference.
 One ecotype prefers to feed on Adenostoma while the other ecotype prefers to feed on Ceanothus.
 The Adenostoma ecotype possesses a white dorsal stripe, an adaptation to blend in with the needle-like leaves of the plant, while the Ceanothus ecotype does not (Ceanothus spp. have broad leaves).
 The Adenostoma ecotype is also smaller, with a wider head, and shorter legs.

 These characteristics are genetically inherited and has been interpreted as the early stages of the speciation process.
 The two ecotypes will eventually become separate species once reproductive isolation is achieved.
 At the moment, both ecotypes are still capable of interbreeding and producing viable offspring, as such they are still considered a single species.